 3.1 This policy applies to staff, students, employers, customers and suppliers.
-It applies to anyone who uses the College at any point in time, including students based in the workplace.
+It applies to anyone who uses the College at any point in time, including students based in the workplace and students and staff working online or remotely.
 Everyone should expect to be treated equally according to need, with dignity and respect and without being subjected to discrimination or harassment.